Home Getting A Puppy

 - What part of the house will the new puppy sleep in?
 This may seem like a minor issue but if one of you wants to puppy in the bed and the other cannot stand the thought of it then you need to know this ahead of time.

+- How will you divide up the responsibilities for caring for your new puppy?
 This one is pretty straightforward but without agreeing on your shared responsibilities feelings of resentment can build over time with the only real victim being your new puppy.

+- What kind of budget do you have in mind for the new puppy?
 You should spend time covering as many things as you can think of from veterinary care to obedience training to grooming to food and much more.